vernak2539/words-byvernacchia/src/content/blog/2024/04/snapshot-testing-sucks.md

 ### Nobody looks at the changes...

-In my experience, nobody actually looks at the changes in the snapshots when they update their tests.
+In my experience, nobody actually looks at the snapshot diffs before they update their tests.
 There's either too many changes or we "know" our new changes are "what it should be."

 It's like the snapshot/test was written for the first, and only the first, iteration of the component.